clear-code/typical-reply-outlook/README_en.md

 Open Group Policy Editor and open Administrative Templates -> TypicalReply -> Defaults -> TypicalReply Settings.
 Enable this configuration and enter the JSON configuration described below in the text area.

+## Configuration via default configuration file

+The default configuration file is located in the following path.

+`C:\Program Files\TypicalReply\TypicalReplyConfig.json`

+We need specify the configuration with JSON described below to this configuration file.

-## Configuration via configuration file
+## Configuration via user configuration file

-The configuration file is located in the following path.
+The user configuration file is located in the following path.

 `%APPDATA%\TypicalReply\TypicalReplyConfig.json`

 We need specify the configuration with JSON described below to this configuration file.

+## Priority if there are multiple configurations

-If the group policy configuration and configuration file configuration have different priorities, the configuration with higher priority is used.
-If the priorities are the same, the configurations are merged with the group policy content and the configuration file content.
+If the group policy configuration, the default configuration file configuration and the user configuration file configuration have different priorities, the configuration with higher priority is used.
+If the priorities are the same, the configurations are merged in the order the group policy, the default configuration and the user configuration file.

-* GroupLabel is used from the configuration file if it is specified.
+* GroupLabel is used from the last configuration if it is specified.
-* ButtonConfigList is merged the contents of group policy and configuration file
+* ButtonConfigList is merged the contents of eatch configurations.
-  * If there is a duplicate ID, the one in the configuration file will be used
+  * If ID is duplicated, the one of the last configuration will be used.
+  * If ID is unique, the ButtonConfig of the ID is added to ButtonConfigList.

 ## Installing default configuration files with the installer

-By running the setup with `DefaultConfig\TypicalReplyConfig.json` placed in the folder where the setup exists, the file will be automatically placed in `%APPDATA%\TypicalReply\TypicalReplyConfig.json`.
+By running the setup with `DefaultConfig\TypicalReplyConfig.json` placed in the folder where the setup exists, the file will be automatically placed in `C:\Program Files\TypicalReply\TypicalReplyConfig.json`.

 ## Configuration items